prasannac-ai/bc_infra/README.md

-# verify and install the softwares
+# verify and install the softwares.